UAE citizen violates travel ban to Lebanon; investigation launched

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-The Attorney General said violation of the travel ban to these countries is a crime punishable by imprisonment and a fine or one of these two penalties, in accordance with the provisions of the Crimes and Penalties Law.
+The Attorney General said any violation of the travel ban is a crime punishable by imprisonment and a fine, or one of these two penalties, in accordance with the provisions of the Crimes and Penalties Law.

+According to the Ministry of Foreign Affairs' (MoFA) website, UAE citizens are not allowed to travel to Lebanon "until further notice".
+The move is owing to security associated with the escalating conflict between Israel and Lebanon- based Hezbollah.

+UAE citizens are also not allowed to travel to Afghanistan, except for UAE diplomatic missions, emergency treatment cases and pre-authorszed official, scientific and economic delegations, states MoFA.

 ALSO READ: